alasin/dl-paper-reviews/reviews/unsupervised-seq-sort.md

 1. Easy to understand paper with a novel approach.
 2. Doesn't talk about patch size < 80 and its effect on performance.
 3. No intuition about why different strategies for color splitting perform better or worse over the rest.
+Neat technique though to explicitly force the network.
 4. Choice of number of frames (3-4) seems arbitrary.
 Performance effects with a more number of frames should have been measured.